 The best option is to put your faith in Zurich’s public transport system, the VBZ.
 It covers the whole city, is efficient, reliable and cost effective, rather than relying on taxis which are expensive.

-A one-day pass on Zurich’s public transport system, costs CHF7.80 and gives you unlimited access to boats, trams, buses and cable cars.. and even the Funicular.
+A one-day pass on Zurich’s public transport system, starts from CHF 5.40 and gives you unlimited access to boats, trams, buses and cable cars and even the Funicular.

 Consider purchasing a Zurich card if you are visiting museums and other attractions as it also gives you free access to all public transport in the region.